Virtual Observatory of the Cortex

 How it works

-• The scientific community submits a short request for information they believe might be contained within this dataset, but might require some work to extract.
-For example: proofreading axons and dendrites for a specific group of neurons; or annotating the locations of dense core vesicles in these particular cells; or that locations where microglia have engulfed synapses are annotated.
+• The scientific community submits a short request for information they believe to be contained within this dataset, but would require some work to extract.
+For example:

 • A scientist at the Allen Institute will work with you on developing a plan that helps address the scientific question you are interested in, including any manual proofreading and annotation work that needs to be done.
-Plans will be designed to maximize impact across all requests when possible.

-• A scientific steering committee will evaluate all the plans and prioritize the manual work based upon the resources available to the virtual observatory.
-Plans will then be carried out by staff of the virtual observatory, with no costs to the requestor.
+• A Scientific Steering Group will evaluate all the plans and prioritize the manual work based upon the resources available to the virtual observatory.

 • The data produced from the efforts of the manual proofreaders is then shared with the entire scientific community for everyone to benefit from.
-Data releases will occur at least quarterly.

 Tip: if you have a general question about the accessing the data, or bugs to report, contact the MICrONS team at info@microns-explorer.org.